ejlp12/s2i-jboss-as/README.md

           installing maven dependencies, building java code, etc..).

-          In addition, the assemble script will distribute artifacts provided in the application source project into the Wildfly installation:
+          In addition, the assemble script will distribute artifacts provided in the application source project into the JBossAS installation:

-          Wildfly configuration files from the <application source>/cfg are copied into the wildfly configuration directory.
+          JBossAS configuration files from the <application source>/cfg are copied into the JBossAS configuration directory.

-          Pre-built war files from the <application source>/deployments are moved into the wildfly deployment directory.
+          Pre-built war files from the <application source>/deployments are moved into the JBossAS deployment directory.

-          Wildfly modules from the <application source>/provided_modules are copied into the wildfly modules directory.
+          Wildfly modules from the <application source>/provided_modules are copied into the JBossAS modules directory.

         *   **run**